From

 From World Book: Unknown soldier.
 After World War I

-(1914-1918), officials of the Allied countries found that
+(1914-1918), officials of the Allied countries

-identified.
-The governments of Belgium, Britain, France,
+could not be identified.
+The governments of

-Italy, and the United States decided to honor the memory
+Belgium, Britain, France, Italy, and the United States

-unknown soldier, buried the remains near the national
+the remains near the national capital, and

-buried its unknown soldier in Westminster Abbey.
-France
+its unknown soldier in Westminster Abbey.

-the center of Paris, and keeps a flame always burning
+Triomphe in the center of Paris, and keeps

-over the grave.
-Italy's unknown soldier lies in front of
+soldier lies in front of the monument to

 The unknown soldier of the United States was one of four

-war dead taken from American cemeteries in France.
-An
+war dead taken from American cemeteries

-American soldier, Sergeant Edward Younger, selected the
+in France.
+An American soldier, Sergeant Edward Younger,

-soldier from these four.
-The remains were brought to the
+The remains were brought to the U.S. Capitol to lie in

-U.S. Capitol to lie in state.
+state.
 On Armistice Day (Nov.
-11),
+11), 1921,

-1921, they were buried in Arlington National Cemetery in
+they were buried in Arlington National Cemetery in

-Virginia, across the Potomac River from Washington, D.C.
+Virginia, across the Potomac River from

-The tomb, completed in 1931, has a white marble
+Washington, D.C.
+The tomb, completed in 1931, has a white

-sarcophagus over the grave bearing the inscription,
+marble sarcophagus over the grave

-"Here rests in honored glory an American soldier
+bearing the inscription, "Here rests in honored

-known but to God."
+glory an American soldier known but to God."

 Congress later directed that an "Unknown